-This Executive Summary provides high-level insights from a U.S. perspective of the NARIS analysis, which is presented in full in The North American Renewable Integration Study (NARIS): A U.S. Perspective.
+This Executive Summary provides high-level insights from a Canadian perspective of the NARIS analysis, which is presented in full in the report, The North American Renewable Integration Study (NARIS): A Canadian Perspective.

-Multiple pathways can lead to 80% carbon reduction by 2050.
+Multiple pathways can lead to decarbonization of 93% to 97% of Canadian generation by 2050.

-Steeper cost reduction of wind and solar technologies can lead to a faster and less costly transition, and carbon targets can still be achieved with conservative wind and solar cost assumptions.
+Steeper cost reduction of wind and solar can lead to a faster transition.

-NARIS shows that carbon emissions from the grid can be reduced significantly (more than 80% continent-wide) while maintaining the ability to balance supply and demand in a variety of scenarios.
+NARIS shows that carbon emissions from the grid can be reduced significantly (more than 80% continent-wide, 92% in Canada) while maintaining the ability to balance supply and demand in a variety of scenarios.
 Figure 3 shows the emissions trajectory of the scenarios through 2050 as modeled in the core scenarios.
-The Low-Cost VG scenario maintains a trajectory that is lower in emissions than the constrained scenarios until the year 2050, when emissions are very similar in Low-Cost VG and Carbon Constrained.
+The Low-Cost VG scenario achieves almost all of its carbon reductions by the year 2030, when the majority of coal in Canada must be retired.
+Eliminating the last few percentage points of CO2-emitting generation may be the hardest (see Denholm et al., 2021), although this study does not demonstrate that it is impossible to achieve.